- I need to enroll. What should I do?

 You should be able to add a course using MaineStreet or in person in the ECE office (Barrows 101).
 If a seat is available, you meet the prerequisites, and there’s no time conflict, you don’t need a form or signature.

 Normally, no… but there are some exceptions.
 At a minimum, you’ll need written permission from the instructor.
-Fill out the course drop/add form, have the instructor and your advisor sign it, and bring it to the ECE office (Barrows 101).
+Fill out the course drop/add form from Student Record’s website, have the instructor and your advisor sign it, and bring it to the ECE office (Barrows 101).
 In a few cases, exceptions are fairly routine, and can be processed immediately.
 More complex cases will require approval of the ECE Chair or a formal written appeal to the ECE faculty.

 If the course is in a department other than ECE, you’ll need to work through the department/college that offers the course.
 (ECE will not override a prerequisite for non-ECE courses).